Shahimafiroz/HashnodeBlogs/clllbrhc7000m0amne3et65pd.md

 Both types of polymorphism contribute to the flexibility and versatility of object-oriented programming, allowing objects to behave differently based on their specific characteristics while maintaining a unified interface.

+# Scope & Shadowing

+### **Scope:**

+Scope refers to the <mark>region in code where a variable is accessible</mark> and can be used.
+Variables have different levels of visibility based on where they are declared, such as global scope (accessible throughout the program) or local scope (restricted to a specific block or function).

+**1\.
+Global Scope:**

+* Variables declared at the <mark>top level of a program</mark>.

+* Accessible from anywhere in the program.

+* Remain in memory throughout the program's execution.

+**2\.
+Local Scope:**

+* Variables declared within a <mark>specific block of code</mark>, like a function or loop.

+* Limited to that block's scope.

+* Only accessible within the block where they are defined.

+* Provides encapsulation and avoids unintentional variable interference.

+### **Shadowing:**

+Shadowing occurs when a <mark>variable declared in an inner scope (like a function) has the same name as a variable declared in an outer scope. </mark> The inner variable temporarily hides or "shadows" the outer variable within its scope, making the outer variable inaccessible until you leave the inner scope.
+This can lead to confusion and unintended behaviour, so it's important to manage variable names and scopes carefully.

+### Let's take an analogy:

+Imagine you're in a large library with multiple floors.
+Each floor represents a different scope, and each shelf on a floor is like a variable declaration within that scope.

+**Scope:**

+* The <mark>entire library</mark> represents the program's <mark> runtime environment.</mark>

+* <mark>Each floor</mark> in the library represents a different <mark>scope in your code.</mark>

+* On each floor, you have <mark>shelves</mark> that hold different books <mark>(variables) you</mark> can use.

+**Shadowing:**

+* Now, imagine you're on one floor, and you see a book with a title (variable name) <mark>"Story."</mark> You can easily pick up this book because it's in your immediate scope.

+* However, if you move to another floor, you might find <mark>another book </mark> with the <mark>same title "Story."</mark> You can still pick up this book, but it might not be the same book you saw on the previous floor. <mark>The book on the current floor is shadowing the book on the previous floor</mark>.

+In this analogy:

+* The different floors represent different scopes in your code, such as global scope or local scopes within functions.

+* The books on the shelves represent variables.

+* Shadowing occurs when you encounter variables with the same name in different scopes.
+The inner scope's variable temporarily "shadows" the outer one, making it inaccessible until you leave the inner scope.

+Just as you need to be careful about which "Story" book you're picking up on different library floors, you need to be aware of which variable you're accessing in different parts of your code to avoid unexpected behaviors caused by shadowing.

 # Conclusion